Extended probabilities and their application to statistical inference

 Suppose now that we are not given the possibility to enter a bet like the aforementioned one, so we cannot assess a probability for $A$ as before.
 Instead, such a possibility is given to our doppelgänger, who tells us that their subjective assessment for the probability of $A$ is some $q \in [0,1]$.
 Here, it is assumed that the doppelgänger assigns the same probabilities as ourselves to all the events we both can enter a bet about.
-We can always find a person with such a preference pattern due to the axiom of dependent choice.
-This procedure of asking the doppelgänger is equivalent to setting the probability of $A$ ourselves; we introduce the doppelgänger because, given our interpretation of probability, it is impossible to elict the probability of event $A$ if we cannot enter a bet similar to the one described before.
+This procedure of asking the doppelgänger is equivalent to setting the probability of $A$ ourselves; we introduce the doppelgänger -- a logical artifice -- because, given our interpretation of probability, it is impossible to elicit the probability of event $A$ if we cannot enter a bet similar to the one described before.
 We conclude that if we were given the opportunity to enter the bet about $A$, the amount of money we would deem fair to pay would be $q$ dollars.
-Therefore we are prepared to lose \$$q$ in the case $A^c$ happens.
-We express this by setting $p=-q$.
+Therefore we are prepared to lose \$$q$ in the case $A^c$ happens.\footnote{Provided that we gain \$$(1-q)$ if $A$ happens.} We express this by setting $p=-q$.